sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 ### Task 5: Modify the Contoso.App.SportsLeague.Web

 1. Expand the **Contoso.Apps.SportsLeague.Web** project.
-Find the **Startup.cs** code file, locate the `public void Configure(` method declaration, then add the following line of code to this method:
+Find the **Startup.cs** code file, locate the `public void ConfigureServices(` method declaration, then add the following line of code to the bottom of this method:

     ```csharp
-    app.UseAuthorization();
+    services.AddAuthentication(Microsoft.AspNetCore.Authentication.AzureADB2C.UI.AzureADB2CDefaults.AuthenticationScheme)
+                .AddAzureADB2C(options => Configuration.Bind("AzureAdB2C", options));
     ```

     ![The Startup.cs file with the "app.UseAuthorization();" line of code highlighted.](media/2019-04-19-15-08-40.png "Startup.cs")

+2. Add the following `using` statement to the top of the **Startup.cs** code file:

+    ```
+    using Microsoft.AspNetCore.Authentication;
+    ```

-2. Locate the Azure AD B2C name by navigating to your resource group.
+3. Locate the Azure AD B2C name by navigating to your resource group.
 Copy the name to Notepad.

     ![List of all of the resources within the ContosoSports resource group.
 Pointing to the B2C tenant name.](media/2019-03-28-16-51-14.png "Locate B2C tenant name")